 You should always look for the fourth type.

 Strong smelling oil might be rancid.
-No smell might mean that it has gone rancid while fragrant Argan Oil is probably meant for culinary use so be careful.
+No smell might mean that it has been deodorized while fragrant Argan Oil is meant for culinary use so be careful.
 If it smells absolutely nothing, It could be entirely fake or at least diluted.
 It may have gone through a deodorization process, making it lose its essential properties.
 You should always look for aromatic nutty smell.
 Genuine hand-pressed argan oil will vary with different batches, different seasons will bring different strength of smell.

 If you do get a bottle that is a bit more aromatic, after a couple of days you become used to the scent and know what results the use of this oil brings, so you savour that raw, green, nutty aroma.
 Even if you never learn to love that smell, the scent always disappears after a few minutes on your skin, as true Argan Oil absorbs so quickly and beautifully.